 Welcome to my About Myself page!
 There's nothing that pertains to the class here; just information about me for anyone who may be interested.

-My hobbies include hiking, skiing, and watching superhero movies.
+My hobbies include hiking, snowboarding, and watching superhero movies.
 I also love playing guitar and piano.
 I like to consider myself a renaissance man, which means that I enjoy a little bit of everything.
 I'm down to read a good book, attend a football game, go to a concert, or hike a mountain.

 One thing that I can't emphasize enough is that I love my job.
 I enjoy learning about the art of teaching and practicing new techniques.
 I also love getting to know and encourage my students.
 Teaching is the best job in the world because it's enjoyable and fulfilling.
 I am excited to grow at Jackson HS because the teachers here are committed to perfecting their craft.
 I would totally send my kids here (if I had any).
 There's something special going on at this school, and I consider myself lucky to be a part of it.